Randomized reference models for temporal networks: Characterizing and ordering microcanonical randomized reference models

 \subsubsection{\new{Important temporal network features}}

-A typical goal when employing MRRMs is to investigate how given predefined features of a temporal network constrain other features of the network, or alternatively how they affect a dynamical process unfolding on the network.
-Many features of interest are ones returning an ordered sequence of lower-dimensional features, e.g., the degree sequence of a static graph, $\kstat$, is given by the sequence of the individual node degrees $k_i$. \new{Other features of interest are those defined as functions of such a sequence.
+Many MRRMs constrain features that can be described as an ordered sequence of lower-dimensional features, e.g., the degree sequence of a static graph, $\kstat$, is given by the sequence of the individual node degrees $k_i$. \new{Other features of interest are those defined as functions of such a sequence.
 The most important in practice are empirical distributions of feature values, e.g.\ the degree distribution $p(\k)$, and moments, e.g.\ the mean degree $\mu(\k)$. }

 We begin by introducing the ordered sequence of a collection of features.
 It retains both the values of the individual features and what they designate in the network.
 A MRRM that constrains such a sequence thus produces reference networks with exactly the same values and configuration of these features as in the input network.
 In order to make the notation simpler, and without loss of generality, we will assume that features returning values of multiple named entities, such as nodes or links, return them as sequences that have an arbitrary but fixed order.